SoftwareImpacts/SIMPAC-2021-7/README.md

 `--outdir`: Path to directory where output file will be saved.<br/>
 `--output`: Name of the output file.<br/>

-## Update the model with new modern texts
+## Update the model with new texts

 If you wish to attempt improving OldSlavNet v2.0 with new early Slavic or (harmonized) modern Russian/Serbian texts, perform: